MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

 ### 2.3.1.
 Enable SSL/HTTPS on the WSUS server's IIS service to use SSL/HTTPS

 To begin the process, you must enable SSL support on the WSUS server's IIS service.
-This involves creating an SSL certificate for the server.
+This effort involves creating an SSL certificate for the server.

 The steps that are required to get an SSL certificate for the server are beyond the scope of this article and will depend on your network configuration.
 For more information and for instructions about how to install certificates and set up this environment, we suggest the following articles: